-Since Hannibal hit Netflix last month, a lot of people have been discovering it for the first time, while others are using it as a convenient excuse for a rewatch.
-I saw a fellow Tor co-worker refer to it as comfort television, and was started to realize I agree.
-This is a brilliant, difficult, graphically violent show about serial killing, but yes, watching it is relaxing.
+Since Hannibal hit Netflix last month, a lot of people have been discovering it for the first time, while others are using the easy streaming access as a convenient excuse for a rewatch.
+A Tor co-worker referred to it as comfort television, and I was startled to realize I agree—this is a brilliant, difficult, graphically violent show about serial killing, but yes, watching it is relaxing.

 [Some spoilers for both Hannibal and Steven Universe.]